lizhensley/lizhensley/README.md

 💬 &nbsp; Ask me about anything from astronomy to food to music

-🥅 &nbsp; 2021 Goal: Contribute more to Open Source projects
+🥅 &nbsp; 2021 Goal: Create a personal portfolio website

 ⚡ &nbsp; In my free time I like to: read 📚, bake 🍪, and play the occasional video game 🎮